If I gave you $1 to spend in your business, where would it go?

 An easy way to improve click-through rate is to avoid over-selling your products or services through email and instead focus on getting people to click your link.

-The last metric is one almost no one thinks about but may give you the most insight into how your email list feels about you and your email strategy.
+The last metric is one almost no one is thinking about but may give you the most insight into how your email list feels about you and your email strategy.

 Email Marketing Metric You Must Track #4: Disengagement Rate